 - The central division also has exclusive jurisdiction over declarations of non-infringement

-Once the UPC is established, proprietors will be able to opt-out EP applications (as well as EPs already granted) and then "opt back" (withdraw the opt-out) when the EP comes to grant or whenever they decide (although if national proceedings have been commenced in relation to an opted out European patent, that opt-out cannot subsequently be withdrawn).
+Proprietors will be able to opt-out EP applications (as well as EPs already granted) and then "opt back" (withdraw the opt-out) when the EP comes to grant or whenever they decide (although if national proceedings have been commenced in relation to an opted out European patent, that opt-out cannot subsequently be withdrawn).
 UP applications cannot be opted out at any point and are under the exclusive jurisdiction of the UPC.

 SPCs for opted out EPs will automatically be opted out.
 Otherwise SPCs can be opted out separately (but this must be done by the EP proprietor).